eliasfernandez/phphinder/docs/manual.md

 ## Storage

 Storage is an interface with defined methods that allow the `SearchEngine` to interact with stored data.
-Currently, only `JsonStorage` is implemented, but future plans include other options like `RedisStorage`, `DoctrineStorage`, etc.
+Currently, `JsonStorage` and `DbalStorage` are implemented.
+Future plans include other options like `RedisStorage`.

 ### JsonStorage Usage